Supply Chain Issues and Risks: Challenges and Solutions for 2025

 Use digital twin technology for scenario modeling.

-Automate procurement and warehousing systems.
+Automate procurement and warehousing systems using logistics automation platforms.

 Action steps: